What is invariant testing and how does it work?

 Smart Contract Security

-Smart contract security encompasses the practices, tools, and methodologies used to identify and prevent vulnerabilities...
+Smart contract security covers the practices, tools, and methodologies used to identify and prevent vulnerabilities in b...

 Reentrancy